top of page

 By Train:

-Take bus/cab to Woodlands Train Checkpoint → Clear Singapore Immigration → 5-minute train ride → Clear Malaysia Immigration
+Take bus/cab to Woodlands Train Checkpoint → Clear Singapore Immigration (at least 30 minutes before schedule) → 5-minute train ride → Clear Malaysia Immigration

 By Bus: